 Mothers Day is right around the corner and one of our family traditions was to have dinner out that day so Mom wouldn’t have to cook.
 I pretty much have held up that tradition with my Mom and we now always go to Olive Garden for Mothers Day late lunch.
 Our favorite restaurant.
 This year, I will have to celebrate alone because she will be on a cruise with her friends.

-So what will I do on Mothers Day this year?
-Let hubby fix me a brunch style meal.
+So what will I do on Mother’s Day this year?
+Let hubby fix me a brunch-style meal.
 I love it when he cooks.

 One thing we both really love is Breakfast Sandwiches.
 I usually make a very large batch of these and put them in the freezer.
 Hubby eats them on the weekends after he comes home from the midnight shift.
-These would be great to have ready and waiting for Mom when she gets up on Sunday morning for a quick breakfast before you head out to church or other day activities.
+It would be great to have them ready and waiting for Mom when she gets up on Sunday morning for a quick breakfast before you head out to church or other daily activities.
 I think the kids would love helping to assemble these sandwiches knowing that mom would be eating one later.

 I’ve been making these for years now and if you have some time to make a batch of these to keep in the freezer, you’ll be glad you did.

 - Grands Biscuits or English Muffins

 - Cheese, if desired

 For my batch of sandwiches, I usually cook two rolls of grand biscuits, which make 16 biscuits.
 Sometimes I make more.
 After they are cooked, set aside to cool.

 To make my eggs thin so it will fit nicely in a larger biscuit, I use a Hamburger Bun Pan I’ve had mine for many years now and really just use it to make this recipe.